+(see page 107 for sample format).

-AIMS
+AIMS 1.
 What do you want to achieve from an action planning event?

 2. What are the main issues to be addressed?

 3. What geographical area should it cover?

 NATURE OF EVENT 4.
 How long should the event (or events) be?

-4. How long should the event (or events) be:

 5. When should the event be? (dates)

 6. What specific activities should take place, and in what order?

 7. Who are the key people to invite?

 8. Should there be an independent team of facilitators from outside the area?
-YES/NO 9.
+YES/NO9.
 If YES what expertise do you want on the team?

 10. Any ideas for names of team members or the team chairperson ?

 ORGANISATION

 11. Which organisation/s should host the event?

 12. Who else should help and how?

 13. Who will do the administration ?

 14. Where should the event be held?
 Workshops?

-Presentations?

 Meals?

 Hotels?

-15. What briefing ma de available or prepared?
+de available or prepared?

-16. Who will make sure the event are used and built on afterwards ?
+6. Who will make sure that the results of t the event are used and built on afterwards ?

 MONEY

-17. How much will it c o ost (roughly)?
+7. How much will it cc ost (roughly)?
 18. Who might sponsor it (or do things free)?

 Admin £

 Venues £

 Publicity £

 Catering £

 Equipment £

 Photography £

 Travel £

 Accommodation £

 Report printing £

 Follow-up activity £

 Other £

 Total £

-IMMEDIATE NEXT ST EPS

-19. Who does what n ow?

-OTHER THOUGHTS A ND IDEAS

-20
+ow?

-Name and contact deta ails (optional)
+ame and contact deta

-Date
+)ate

 Action planner

 For use at workshops or meetings.

 Workshop title/themeGetting around

 Date and time 4 October 2001, 4pm

-Convenor Mary
+Convenor